divagr18/googlerag/Explanation.md

 #### **Mode A: Raw Text/HTML Processing** (~1-2 seconds)

 This is the fastest mode, designed for web pages, API documentation, or plain text content.
-When the system detects a URL without a file extension or with HTML indicators, it immediately fetches the content using HTTP requests and sends it directly to Groq's Llama model.
+When the system detects a URL without a file extension or with HTML indicators, it immediately fetches the content using HTTP requests.

 The magic here is avoiding any preprocessing - no chunking, no embedding generation, no vector searches.
 The raw HTML or text content is combined with each question and sent directly to the LLM.
 This works because modern LLMs can handle substantial context windows, and simple web content doesn't require sophisticated retrieval strategies.

 ```
 URL → HTTP Fetch → Direct LLM Query
                       ↓
-                 Groq Llama 8B
+                 Gemini 2.5 Flash Lite
                  (Ultra-fast inference)
 ```